PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 but it's stored as plain text.<br>
 Anyone with reading access to `users` (or a hypothetical database) will be able to read the password of every user.
-That's a real problem and users can't trust a platform who do not keep his data in security.
+That's a real problem and users can't trust a platform that don't keep his data in security.

 To gain trust, we will [hash](https://en.wikipedia.org/wiki/Hash_function) password, this way, nobody, even us, will be able to read the password.

-To do so, let's install the [Bcrypt](https://www.npmjs.com/package/bcrypt), a powerful and straight-forward hash dependency.
+To do so, let's install [Bcrypt](https://www.npmjs.com/package/bcrypt), a powerful and straight-forward hash dependency.

 ```shell
 npm install bcrypt @types/bcrypt
 ```

-Now you just have to update your endpoints `register` to save a hashed password and your endpoints `login` to compare the given password with the stored one.
+Now you just have to update your endpoint `register` to save a hashed password and your endpoint `login` to compare the given password with the stored one 😉

 ## Step 4 - OAuth2 with Google